 Workshops are ‘hands-on’ so participants learn by ‘doing’ as well as a wide range of interactive displays and props.
 You are encouraged to smell, taste, touch and get inspired with the materials.
 There’s no getting too comfy in your seat at my workshops – I encourage active participation for maximum learning outcomes.
 Participants learn how to design productive, beautiful, fragrant and multi-functional gardens in small spaces.

 Design skills, how to use free and local low-cost resources and frugal gardening practices are all part of the content.

 - Learning how to save money by making your own free fertilisers from everyday resources that would otherwise end up in landfill or the rubbish bin.

 - How to make your own potting mix and an understanding of the benefits of the various ‘ingredients’.

 - How to make a useful tepee from renewable resources in just a minute.
 The tepee is demonstrated on how it can be used in micro gardens to maximise use of vertical space.

 - Other demonstrations include how to make your own container wicking bed to save watering, a bokashi bin and mini compost and worm farm systems that suit small spaces, seed saving and propagating skills.

 - There are also a wide range of products and ideas on display to inspire you to go home and get started!

 If you have children and would like to get them inspired to start their mini garden in a box, they are welcome to come along too!

-Check back again soon for next workshop dates or contact me for more information.
+Check back again soon for next workshop/event dates or email me for more information.

 © Copyright Anne Gibson, The Micro Gardener 2011-2013 – http://www.themicrogardener.com.
 All rights reserved.